seblammers/sebastianlammers.com/src/routes/posts/data-in-js-02/+page.md

 console.log(speciesSet); // logs ["Adelie", "Chinstrap"]
 ```

 Now, isn't *that* convenient?
-All we need now is a way to go through all entries in our array and inside each entry, visit our variable of interest.
+All we need now is a way to go through all entries in our **array** and inside each entry, visit our variable of interest.
-Sure, we can write a for-loop, but there is nice array method to do this more succinctly for us.
+Sure, we can write a for-loop, but there is nice **array** method to do this more succinctly for us.
-This is where `map()` comes in to save your day!
+This is where `map()` comes in to save our day!

 ### Ingredient 2: map()